 After a series of promotions from assistant dean of students all the way through assistant headmaster of Kimball Union Academy, Roseth took the next step to obtain his master’s and doctoral degrees.

 “I found the leadership roles to be meaningful,” he said.
 “As a teacher, you have ideas about how to do things differently and then, as an administrator, you have the opportunity to act on some of those ideas.
 My sense was that research should play a more important role in the development and testing of those ideas, using data to support innovation.”

 Roseth is now in his fifth year as associate editor of the Journal of Educational Psychology.
-He has served as chair and was awarded by various special interest groups in the American Educational Research Association (AERA), and was a leader in various capacities for the American Psychological Association, Div.
+He has served as chair of and been honored by various special interest groups in the American Educational Research Association (AERA), and he was a leader in various capacities for the American Psychological Association, Div.
 15. To date, he’s also published 37 journal articles and 10 chapters and presented his research around the world, most recently at a 2017 UNESCO conference on school violence in South Korea.

 At MSU, he has taught 38 courses, and graduated 10 doctoral advisees.
 He’s also served on 120 graduate student committees in all five CEPSE programs and three other university programs.
 He has also served on a variety of greater MSU committees, including the Faculty Senate, the University Council and as a faculty liaison to the Board of Trustees.
 In 2013, he was also recognized with a MSU Teacher-Scholar Award.

 With his prior leadership experience, scholarly achievement and his vision for the future of the department, Roseth is well-prepared for his new role as CEPSE’s chairperson.